Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Algebraic setting

-Let $F$ be the Reshetikhin-Turaev functor (R-T functor from now on) from the category of $\cat$-ribbon graphs in $\R^2\times [0,1]$ to $\cat$, see \cite{Tu}.
-Let $\LL_{adm}$ be the class of all $\cat$-colored ribbon graphs in $S^3$ obtained as the braid closure of a (1,1)-ribbon graph $T_V$ whose open edge is colored with an object $V\in\Proj$.
-Then the assignment $F'$ given by is an isotopy invariant of $L$ in $S^3$ (see \cite{GPT09,GP18}).
+Let $F$ be the Reshetikhin--Turaev functor (R-T functor from now on) from the category of $\cat$-ribbon graphs in $\R^2\times [0,1]$ to $\cat$, see~\cite{Tu}.
+Let $\LL_{\rm adm}$ be the class of all $\cat$-colored ribbon graphs in $S^3$ obtained as the braid closure of a (1,1)-ribbon graph $T_V$ whose open edge is colored with an object $V\in\Proj$.
+Then the assignment is an isotopy invariant of $L$ in $S^3$ (see~\cite{GP18, GPT09}).